JGDevelopments/JGDevelopments/README.md

 -->
 ![JGDevelops (1)](https://user-images.githubusercontent.com/103215878/175794891-9d43b2b8-eaff-4974-9852-899e8d924b50.gif)

-###Hi welcome to my GitHub my name is Julian Gaston and im a Software Developer with HCL Tech.
+----  Hi welcome to my GitHub my name is Julian Gaston and im a Software Developer with HCL Tech. ----

 - If you are checking my github out that must mean you're Awesome.
 - While you're at it you should check out my pinned projects :)